METHI SANNA POLO

 If in any Konkani household, you were to ask for their Top Ten Konkani recipes, I can bet you "Sanna Polo" will figure on everyone's list.
 This Konkani delicacy is akin to a small dosa in size and shape.
 In fact "Polo" is what the dosa is called in Konkani.

 However, unlike the dosa, the sanna polo is not eaten with accompanying chutney.
 It is like a side dish, best eaten with rice and our famous dal preparation called "dalithoi."
 We make sanna polos of different types.
 Perhaps the most common of all has finely chopped cabbage as one the ingredients.

-Today, I present my favourite, which in my family we call, "Methi Sanna Polo" where we use fresh, chopped methi ( fenugreek) leaves.
-These add to the flavour of the dish and give off a nice aroma too.
+Today, I present my favourite, which in my family we call, "Methi Sanna Polo" for short, where we use fresh, chopped methi ( fenugreek) leaves.
+Strictly speaking, it is called "Methiyeche Palle Sanna Polo."
+The addition of fenugreek leaves adds to the flavour of the dish and gives off a nice aroma too.

 I may add that different people use differing proportions to make the sanna polo.
 Some use a different ratio of rice to dal, others may use, less or more chillies to suit their tastes.
 What I am sharing with you, is the way I make it.

 - Roasted Dry Red (Byadgi) Chillies, 10, or to taste

 - Tamarind, marble sized

 - Large- sized Onion, finely chopped, 1